Catch the spectacular, free New Year’s Day Parade in Central London this New Year’s Day, as the event celebrates a magical 30 years.

 London's New Year’s Day Parade crowns the capital’s festive season.
 Dancers, acrobats, cheerleaders, musicians and performers assemble in the heart of the city for a colourful celebration that combines exuberant contemporary performances with traditional pomp and ceremony.

 Featuring more than 8,000 performers representing the London boroughs and countries from across the globe, this is the biggest event of its kind in the world.
-The parade is expected to once again attract more than 500,000 spectators with live television broadcasts in the UK and abroad.
+The free parade is expected to once again attract more than 500,000 spectators with live television broadcasts in the UK and abroad.

 2016 marks the 30th anniversary of the New Year's Day Parade in London which first took place on 1 January 1987.
 To celebrate this milestone, this year’s entries will reflect the parade’s theme of 30 Magical Years.

 Watch the parade for free along its route between Piccadilly at noon and Parliament Square at 3.30pm, via Piccadilly Circus, Lower Regent Street, Waterloo Place, Pall Mall, Cockspur Street, Trafalgar Square and Whitehall.